rhaslund/labguides/vbr-9.5u3/module-06/content.md

 22. [] Select **Network adapter 1**.
 23. [] Untick the **Connected** check box.
 24. [] Click the **OK** button.
-> Important!
-If the Backup Browser is still open, it is important that you close it.
+> Important: If the Backup Browser is still open, it is important that you close it.
 Because an RPC network connection was detected during the first session, failover to a networkless restore (VIX) will not be attempted.

 25. [] Select the **VEEAM-DC01** virtual machine.
 26. [] Click the **Guest Files** button on the **Backup** ribbon.